 - 3.2.1 A licence to drive a hackney carriage or private hire vehicle will not be granted to a person who is under 21 years age.
 However, no upper age limit is proposed provided that a driver can demonstrate that he is still medically fit to hold such a licence.
-In this respect therefore, if a driver wishes to continue to be licensed once he reaches 70 years of age the licensing authority shall require that he obtains a medical certificate at yearly intervals. - 3.2.2 A licence will not be granted to anyone over 21 years of age who has not held a full driving licence, issued in accordance with the Road Traffic Act 1972 (as amended) for a period of at least 12 months immediately prior to the application. - 3.2.3 The above policy requirements have been made because:

-A licensed driver is responsible for the safety of the customer and is required to need a mature attitude when dealing with those who may be vulnerable or otherwise have special needs and Insurance accident statistics show regularly that there is a higher degree of responsibility in driver behaviour above 21.
+In this respect therefore, if a driver wishes to continue to be licensed once he reaches 70 years of age the licensing authority shall require that he obtains a medical certificate at yearly intervals. - 3.2.2 A licence will not be granted to anyone that has not held a valid full DVLA or EU driving licence, for a period of at least 12 months immediately prior to the application. - 3.2.3 The above policy requirements have been made because: - A licensed driver is responsible for the safety of the customer and is required to need a mature attitude when dealing with those who may be vulnerable or otherwise have special needs and; - Insurance accident statistics show regularly that there is a higher degree of responsibility in driver behaviour above 21. - 3.2.4 An applicant will also be asked to complete a form authorising the Council to apply to DVLA for a driver licence history.
+This policy requirement is to ensure appropriate regulation of any penalty points by the courts in relation to road traffic offences.